noelwelsh/making-eyes/index.markdown

 ## News

+- *0.2.1* Correct code samples.
+Add some notes about deploying to servlet containers.
 - *0.2* Update code samples and prose to `0.6.0-SNAPSHOT`.
-All samples are tested.
 - *0.1* Initial release.